Miller hits 2 HRs, Phillies hold off Mets for 7th straight

 Alonso is hitless in his last 17 at-bats and the Mets are 1 for 13 with runners in scoring position during the first two games of the series.

+Asked whether he was concerned about his job security due to the slide, Rojas said he’s focused on what he can control while acknowledging the Mets need to turn things around.

+“My focus will always be on the team and nothing more than that,” he said.
+“We have to win games and if my focus is not there, I’m disrespecting everyone wearing this uniform.
+I have to be ready to help the guys get ready for the game tomorrow.
+We have to win tomorrow.”

-Ranger Suarez, making his second straight start after coming out of the bullpen in his first 28 appearances, opened with 2 2/3 innings for Philadelphia without allowing a hit.
+Ranger Suarez, making his second straight start after coming out of the bullpen in his first 28 appearances, opened with 2 2/3 hitless innings for Philadelphia.
 The 25-year-old lefty lowered his ERA to 0.98.

 J.D.
 Hammer (1-0), Hector Neris and Jose Alvarado followed with 5 1/3 scoreless innings, striking out seven and walking one.

-Megill (1-2) cruised through four shutout innings, allowing one hit, before running into trouble in the fifth when the Phillies scored four runs.
+Megill (1-2) cruised through four shutout innings, allowing one hit, before the Phillies scored four runs in the fifth.

-Miller, in the lineup for injured first baseman Rhys Hoskins, led off with a long homer to right-center to put Philadelphia ahead.
+Miller, subbing for injured first baseman Rhys Hoskins, led off with a long homer to right-center.
 A double and a walk put runners on first and second with two outs for Herrera, who sent the first pitch he saw, a 95 mph fastball, into the second deck in right.

+“Our big boys have carried a lot of the weight,” Miller said, “but we have a lot of guys contributing, which is necessary if you want to play in October.”

 Megill was lifted one batter later after giving up a single.
 The rookie right-hander permitted four runs and five hits with five strikeouts and a walk in 4 2/3 innings.

 The Mets have totaled 20 runs in their last eight defeats.
-New York manager Luis Rojas stacked the lineup at the outset with right-handed hitters in hopes of countering Suarez, to no avail.
+Rojas stacked the lineup at the outset with right-handed hitters in hopes of countering Suarez, to no avail.
 The lefty batters who came in to face Philadelphia’s relievers didn’t fare better — until the ninth.

 The mostly lackluster performance helped silence the large contingent of Mets fans among the spirited 37,057 in attendance.
-That included the entire second deck in left field occupied exclusively by Mets fans.
-The only home crowd bigger this season in Philadelphia came during a two-game June series against the Yankees when 38,450 and 38,512 watched the Phillies win a pair.
+That included the entire second deck in left field occupied exclusively by New York fans.
+The only home crowds bigger this season in Philadelphia came during a two-game June series against the New York Yankees when 38,450 and 38,512 watched the Phillies win a pair.

 MORE DEFENSIVE WOES